lentzi90/kube-ops/README.md

 have volumes attached.
     - [shutdown taint issue](https://github.com/kubernetes/kubernetes/issues/58635)
 - Helm does not automatically update repository information.
-Make sure you get version you want of all charts, and if needed run `helm repo update`.
+Make sure you get the version you want of all charts, and if needed run `helm repo update`.
 - Be careful what you wish for: pod disruption budgets won't stop nodes from going down, but they will prevent you from evicting pods!
 - Backing up only etcd data and root certificate is not enough.
 Old secrets